-- Consider evolving metrics for the business case The metrics that are needed in the transformation toward sustainability are evolving and the CFO must understand these changes to clearly build the business case.
-For example, the cost of waste as an indicator to support the case for building a circular economy. - Establish sustainability reporting and prepare for evolving requirements While specified is not the mark of - While reporting is not the mark of
+- Consider evolving metrics for the business case - The metrics that are needed in the transformation toward sustainability are evolving and the CFO must understand these changes to clearly build the business case.
+For example, the cost of waste as an indicator to support the case for building a circular economy. - Establish sustainability reporting and prepare for evolving requirements - While reporting is not the mark of progress, it certainly helps monitor progress.
+Setting up rigorous standards of sustainability reporting and ensuring your data can be audited is a significant step toward sustainability transformation.

-- progress, it certainly helps monitor progress.
-Setting up rigorous standards of sustainability reporting and ensuring your data can be audited is a significant step toward sustainability transformation. - Assume a leadership position in establishing and coordinating sustainability and financial initiatives - Finance teams already have riskmanagement, cost-optimization, and control capacity to create, measure. and report on sustainable targets.
+Assume a leadership position in establishing and coordinating sustainability and financial initiatives

+- Finance teams already have riskmanagement, cost-optimization, and control capacity to create, measure. and report on sustainable targets.
 This makes the CFO role extremely significant.
-Nevertheless, only 42% of respondents in our survey say the CFO is the lead on setting environmental sustainability strategy.
+Nevertheless. only 42% of respondents in our survey say the CFO is the lead on setting environmental sustainability strategy.
 Anthony Coletta, CFO for SAP North America, comments: "For CFOs, now is the time to explicitly link finance and sustainability - to take advantage of the burgeoning moral and economic opportunity.
 We must factor climate change into the decision-making process in the same way we would interest rates or cash flow."
-44 - Conduct double materiality assessment - While financial materiality considers the issues that internally impact financial performance of an organization and its ability to create economic value for investors and shareholders, impact materiality considers the external impacts of the company's activities, including the impact on the environment and its communities.
-45 Double materiality combines both these perspectives and looks at their interconnectedness.
+44 the impact on the environment and its communities.45 Double materiality combines both these perspectives and looks at their interconnectedness.
 Conducting a double materiality assessment will help answer questions such as how the financial performance of the organization is impacted by external climate risks and how the company's operations are contributing to environmental issues.
 Such an assessment will help the organization prioritize sustainability initiatives.